erroronline1/caro/readme.md

-sharepoint =  48 ; HOURS, after these files will be deleted tmp =  24 ; HOURS, after these files will be deleted order = 182 ; DAYS, after these orders marked as received but not archived will be deleted
+sharepoint =  48 ; HOURS, after these files will be deleted tmp =  24 ; HOURS, after these files will be deleted order = 182 ; DAYS, after these orders marked as received but not archived will be deleted idle = 1440 ; SECONDS after which a session expires without intermittend request training_renewal = 365 ; DAYS until a training expires, warning per header colour in overviews mdr14_sample_interval = 365 ; DAYS until a new sample check is required as default value mdr14_sample_reusable = 1825 ; DAYS until a new sample check on the same product is allowed as default value

 ; probability factor for similarity of texts in percent [likeliness]